syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/Blink.md

 ## Partial webpage to PDF

-Blink rendering engine provides support for converting only the part of an HTML document like a table, div, or image elements from the URL/HTML string.
+The Blink rendering engine provides support for converting only the part of an HTML document like a table, div, or image elements from the URL/HTML string.
 You can convert the particular HTML element by specifying the HTML element ID, refer to the following code snippet.

 {% tabs %}